 American and Swiss Watchmaking in 1876

-Reports to the Intercantonal Committee of Jura Industries on the manufacture of watches in the United States, 1877
+Reports to the Intercantonal Committee of Jura Industries on the manufacture of watches in the United States, 1877.

+A superb analysis of the state of the Swiss industry and the effects of American competition.
 Written by the person responsible for the recovery of the Swiss industry and its re-organisation around machine mass production.